lucia-auth/lucia/documentation-v3/src/pages/basics/help.md

 ## Can't validate POST requests

 If you're using `AuthRequest.validate()` and it returns `null` even if the session cookie exists, it's likely caused by Lucia's CSRF protection.
 To debug, check the `Origin` and `Host` header.
 The hostname (domain) must exactly match.
-You can use a different header to get the host, manually add allowed domains, or disable CSRF protection entirely (not recommended).
+You can use a different header to get the host, manually add allowed domains, or disable CSRF protection entirely (not recommended) using the [`csrfProtection`]() option.

 ```ts
 import { Lucia } from "lucia";